yennster/mbed-Components-Crawler/README.md

 # ARMmbed Components Crawler
-A python web crawler that outputs the URLs for each mbed component and determines if it's Hello World program uses the old mbed library.
+A python web crawler that determines if an mbed component's Hello World program uses the old mbed library and outputs this data to an Excel sheet.